mclegoman/mclegoman/README.md

-# dannytaylor (MCLegoMan)
+# dannytaylor (mclegoman)

-If you want to support my work, I accept donations on [BuyMeACoffee/mclegoman](https://buymeacoffee.com/mclegoman).
+if you want to support my work, i accept donations on [ko-fi/mclegoman](https://ko-fi.com/mclegoman).
-Looking for a mod commission?
-Email me at [daniel@mclegoman.com](mailto:daniel@mclegoman.com).
+looking for a mod commission? email me at [daniel@mclegoman.com](mailto:daniel@mclegoman.com).